Color Theory in Web Design: Beginner's Guide

 The Color Wheel

-One way to understand website color relationships is by employing the color wheel.
-It comprises twelve colors, typically grouped into three sets: primary, secondary, and tertiary.
+One way to understand website color relationships is by employing the basic color wheel.
+It comprises twelve colors, typically grouped into three sets: primary, secondary, and tertiary colors.
 The primary colors are red, blue, and yellow; these three colors are purest as they are not formed from a mixture of other colors but combine to create secondary ones.
 These include purple, orange, and green.
-Tertiary or intermediate colors result from combining one primary color and one secondary hue, which consist of yellow-green, blue-green, blue-violet, red-violet, red-orange, and yellow-orange.
+Tertiary or intermediate colors combine one primary color and one secondary hue: yellow-green, blue-green, blue-violet, red-violet, red-orange, and yellow-orange.
 You can find such wheels with twelve colors represented at different intensity levels, with saturation increasing towards the rim.

 However, if you intend to use the latter in your website design, then it is best to use only two types.
 For example, this will be distinguished by the aforementioned complementary spectrum, while, for instance, analogous shades will seem more blended.